 Services revenue includes fees earned through implementation services, professional services and facilities management services.
 Implementation services include product installations, product upgrades, retrofit custom software modifications ("CSM's"), and product education.
 Professional services include business consultancy, technical consultancy, on site support services, CSM's, product education, and testing services.

-Services revenue declined \$3.3 million, or 18.4%, for the three months ended March 31, 2010, primarily as a result of a decrease in implementation and professional services revenue in the Americas reportable operating segment, and to a lesser extent, the EMEA reportable operating segment.
-The decrease in professional services revenue is primarily due to an increase in the number and size of customer projects for which revenue is deferred as compared to the three months ended March 31, 2009.
-These projects include new customer implementations as well as existing customer migrations to new products or new releases of existing products.
+These services include new customer implementations as well as existing customer migrations to new products or new releases of existing products.
 During the period in which services revenue is being deferred, direct and incremental costs related to the performance of these services are also being deferred.

+Services revenue declined \$5.4 million, or 25.8%, for the three months ended September 30, 2010, primarily as a result of a decrease in implementation and professional services revenue in the EMEA reportable operating segment of \$6.6 million offset by increases in the Americas and Asia/Pacific reportable operating segments of \$0.1 million and \$1.1 million, respectively.
+The overall decrease in services revenue is primarily due to a reduction in the size and number of customer project go-live events as well as an increase in the number and size of customer projects for which revenue is deferred as compared to the three months ended September 30, 2009.

-Software Hosting Fee Revenue
+Software Hosting Fees Revenue

-Software hosting fee revenue includes fees earned through hosting and on-demand arrangements.
+Software hosting fees revenue includes fees earned through hosting and on-demand arrangements.
 All revenues from hosting and on-demand arrangements that do not qualify for treatment as separate units of accounting, which may include set-up fees, implementation or customization services, and product support services, are included in software hosting fee revenue.